Frequently Asked Questions

 1. How do I order a transcript of a court hearing?

 First, you will need to complete a Transcript Order form, which you can get from any court clerk’s office or you can download the form from this site.
 Next, the Transcript Order form needs to be filed in the court where the case was heard.
-The clerk will send the Transcript Order form to the Office of Transcript Production or to the Official Court Reporter who recorded your case.
+The clerk will send the Transcript Order form to the Office of Transcript Operations and Projects or to the Official Court Reporter who recorded your case.
 You will be contacted shortly after your order is received for payment and estimated completion date.
 Download a Transcript Order Form click on the Civil and FM Matters Form link and select CV R-165, Transcript Order.

 2. What is a court transcript and how is it used?